ROSS-org/ROSS/README-vis.md

 and ROSS will handle this as well.
 It's important to remember that this data collection will result in a lot of output, since it's happening per event.

 This is implemented similarly to how the LP type function pointers are implemented.
 (As a side note, it is a different struct, so that non-instrumented ROSS can still be run without requiring any additions to models).
+Once you have functions implemented and their pointers set to be registered with ROSS, you can turn on the event tracing with either `--event-trace=1` for full event trace or `--event-trace=2` for tracing only events that cause rollbacks.

 ##### Function pointers:
 ```C